Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Methods

 with the indices $i$ and $j$ each running over the three spatial dimensions and the sum covering $n=1, 2, ...
 N$ star particles within the volume of choice (see below).
 The quantity $m_n$ represents the star particle's mass, and $x_{n, i}$, $x_{n, j}$ are pairs of coordinate distances in the $i$ and $j$ directions.
 Diagonalizing the tensor yields eigenvalues $\lambda_1 \geq \lambda_2 \geq \lambda_3$, from which the axis lengths may be associated as $A, B, C \propto \sqrt{\lambda_1}, \sqrt{\lambda_2}, \sqrt{\lambda_3}$.
 Important in our analysis is the quantity $r_{\text{ell},n}^{-2}$, which allows us to weigh each star particle inversely with its elliptical distance from the galaxy center:

 Here, $A, B, C$ represent the axis lengths of the current iteration.
 Without this weighting, particles with large radii within the volume tend to drive inferred shapes to be more spherical, limiting the dynamic range of the associated axis ratios.
 This aligns with work by \citet{Valenzuela2024}, which finds that this weighting provides a strong measurement for the shape of a galaxy within a boundary.
+Independently, \citet{ForouharMoreno2026} demonstrate using the COLIBRE simulations that iterative inertia tensors recover significantly larger fractions of flattened and disc-like galaxies than non-iterative approaches, regardless of aperture size, further validating our methodology.

 We calculate galaxy shapes iteratively by first considering all star particles within a spherical volume of radius equal to one tenth of the host halo virial radius\footnote{We define the virial mass and radius of our galaxies following the definition in \citet{Bryan1998}.
 Note that the virial radius evolves with time for any particular galaxy.}, $A=B=C=0.1\,r_{\mathrm{vir}}$.
 The reduced mass eigentensor $S_{ij}$ gives us an initial set of eigenvectors $\vec{A}, \vec{B}, \vec{C}$ and eigenvalues $\lambda_1, \lambda_2, \lambda_3$.
 The rotation matrix $R^{-1}$ is used to rotate the galaxy from the simulation axes to the new eigenbasis, where $R = [\vec{A},\vec{B},\vec{C}]$.
 In the first iteration, the square roots of the eigenvalues are scaled so that the largest value matches the distance from the center to the farthest star particle in the volume.
 This produces a new set of principal axes $\vec{A}^\prime, \vec{B}^\prime, \vec{C}^\prime$.
 After the first iteration, we scale the lengths of the axes by a factor of $({A'B'C'}/{ABC})^{1/3}$ to preserve volume.
 This process is repeated until the axis ratios $B/A$ and $C/A$ converge to within $10^{-4}$ of the previous iteration.
 To precisely define the final 3D ellipsoidal shape, extraneous particles are excluded by scaling the ellipsoid down until it retains 90\% of its original mass.
 This adjustment minimally affects the shape due to the factor $r_{\text{ell}}^2$ in the denominator.
 We define the stellar mass of each galaxy as the total stellar mass within this ellipsoidal volume.